-Do you want to make a lifelong difference at the start of life?
+Do you want to make a lifelong difference working with todays youth?

 When you complete the Certificate IV in Youth Work you'll be on your way to a career as a youth worker, youth support worker, or case worker.

 - communicate and work effectively in the youth sector

 - legal responsibilities

 This course follows on from the CHC42015 Certificate IV in Community Services and can be achieved within 1 semester.
 If you have completed the CHC42015 Certificate IV in Community Services course you may wish to complete the additional units in this qualification to specialise in youth work.